sauravbhati0991/Airline-management/README.md

 2. Type npm i and wait till the react files get downloaded.

     npm i
+    npm i axios

-3. Now run the site by typing the follwing command on the terminal
+4. Now run the site by typing the follwing command on the terminal

            npm start
 ----------------------------------------------------